SchmidtDSE/afscgap/README.md

  - Type hints are encouraged and we aim for 80% coverage where feasible.
  - Docstrings are encouraged and we aim for 80% coverage.
  - Please check that you have no mypy errors when contributing.

+Note that imports should be in alphabetical order in groups of standard library, third-party, and then first party.
+It is an explicit goal to provide a class with type hints for all record fields.
+Getters on an immutable record object are encouraged as to enable use of the type system and docstrings for understanding the data structures.
+Data structures have been used that could allow for threaded request but everything is currently single threaded.

 <br>